Trump calls off tariffs after Mexico vows to tighten borders

 Mexican Foreign Minister Marcelo Ebrard said in Washington his team had also resisted U.S. requests to send deported Guatemalans to Mexico.
 He said he was satisfied with the deal.

-"I think it's a fair balance because they (had) more drastic ... proposals at the start and we reached some middle point," he said.
+"I think it's a fair balance because they had more drastic measures and proposals at the start and we reached some middle point," he said, emphasizing the importance to Mexico of having kept safe third country out of the deal.

+He also highlighted U.S. support in the agreement for a Mexican proposal to jointly address underlying causes of migration from Central America.

-The asylum programme to be expanded is commonly known as Remain in Mexico, and currently operates in the border cities of Tijuana, Mexicali and Ciudad Juarez.
+The asylum program to be expanded is commonly known as Remain in Mexico, and currently operates in the border cities of Tijuana, Mexicali and Ciudad Juarez.

 Under the new deal, returned asylum seekers will spend long periods in Mexican cities such as Reynosa on the Texas border, where drug cartels frequently kidnap migrants.

-The programme was challenged in court earlier this year by the American Civil Liberties Union (ACLU) and other rights groups which say it puts asylum seekers in danger and violates U.S. and international law.
+The program was challenged in court earlier this year by the American Civil Liberties Union (ACLU) and other rights groups which say it puts asylum seekers in danger and violates U.S. and international law.

 While a federal judge ruled to halt the policy, a U.S. appeals court overturned the decision, allowing the policy to continue as the legal challenge is ongoing.
-Through June 5, 10,393 Central Americans have been sent back to Mexico since the programme started in January.
+Through June 5, 10,393 mostly Central Americans have been sent back to Mexico since the program started in January.

 Omar Jadwat, director of the ACLU’s Immigrants’ Rights Project, said the group would continue to press its legal challenge to the policy.

 Under the deal, Mexico will also increase its efforts to stop illegal migrants from Central America travelling through Mexico to the United States.
-Those measures will include deploying the militarised National Guard security force to its southern border.
+Those measures will include deploying the militarized National Guard security force to its southern border.

 Ebrard said the National Guard deployment would start on Monday.